siriusctrl/UniPublic/CS/week4.md

 - Send multiple packets without waiting for acknowledgements
   -  1-bit sequence is no longer sufficient, it needs <u>unique sequence number</u>
-  - <u>Buffer</u> now is important to keep the keep the transmitted but not yet acknowledged.
+  - <u>Buffer</u> now is important to keep the transmitted but not yet acknowledged packets.
 - TCP
   - Coneection-oriented